Ashley-Owens/Gess/README.md

 # Gess

 Welcome to the game of Gess!
 This is a little project I created using Python to play an abstract board game called Gess.
-Initially, the program was simply meant to satisfy the final project requirements for my CS 162 course, Introduction to Computer Science II.
+Initially, the program was meant to satisfy the final project requirements for my CS 162 course, Introduction to Computer Science II.
 However, I completed the program early and had some fun designing a front end for it using Pygame.

 Please see the game rules for Gess [here](https://www.chessvariants.com/crossover.dir/gess.html).